Chest x-ray abnormalities

 Right costophrenic angle blunting

-• The left lung and costophrenic angle are normal
+• The left costophrenic angle is sharply defined (normal)

 • There is volume loss in the right hemithorax with corresponding shift of the mediastinum and trachea to the right (arrows)

-• Pleural effusions do not cause volume loss
+• Note: Pleural effusions do not cause volume loss

 Clinical information